 Take note of the praise that others give you.
 Some compliments make you feel better than others.

 What is it about certain compliments that makes you feel so great?

 After putting a little bit of thought into this question and doing your research (aka receiving praise), you will notice patterns or characteristics of truly great compliments.

-And chances are many of these characteristics are the same ones that make other people appreciate your compliments.
+Chances are many of these characteristics are the same ones that make other people appreciate your compliments.

 Later in this post, I will go over a few of these characteristics.
 But they are far more powerful when you discover them for yourself.

 But before I get into that, there is one controversy about compliments that I must address…